 FDA Finds High Levels of Belladonna in Certain Teething Tablets

 After reports of baby deaths associated with using teething tablets, the U.S. Food and Drug Administration (FDA) did a laboratory analysis of these products and “found inconsistent amounts of belladonna, a toxic substance, in certain homeopathic teething tablets, sometimes far exceeding the amount claimed on the label” (FDA).
-In a January 27, 2017, news announcement, the FDA discusses these findings and urges consumers not to use these products: “homeopathic teething tablets containing belladonna pose an unnecessary risk to infants and children.
+In a news announcement from January 27, 2017, the FDA discusses these findings and urges consumers not to use these products: “homeopathic teething tablets containing belladonna pose an unnecessary risk to infants and children.

 Company Refuses to Recall Hyland Teething Tablets

 Armed with the results of the laboratory analysis, the FDA contacted Standard Homeopathic Company in Los Angeles, the manufacturer of Hyland’s homeopathic teething products, requesting the company to issue a recall of its homeopathic teething tablet products labeled as containing belladonna.
 As of January 27, 2017, the company has not agreed to conduct a recall.